Banana ice lollies recipe

-Apart from being delicious (I may have sneaked one after they were in bed), it was a fun way to spend an afternoon getting creative with the children.
+Apart from being delicious (I may have sneaked one after the kids were tucked up in bed), it was a fun way to spend an afternoon getting creative with the children.
 We may have to try a healthier, fruit-based version next time, like Emily’s Strawberry and Banana Smoothie Lollies, but the sinful version was a complete treat on a hot day.

 Crunchie banana cream homemade ice lollies